yaronf/I-D/STAR/draft-ietf-acme-star.md

 They are returned when the order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).

 The optional notBefore and notAfter fields MUST NOT be present in a STAR order.
+If they are included, the server MUST return an error with status code 400 "Bad Request" and type "malformedRequest".

-ACME defines the following values for the order resource's status: "invalid", "pending", "processing", "valid".
+ACME defines the following values for the order resource's status: "pending", "ready", "processing", "valid", and "invalid".
 In the case of recurrent orders, the status MUST be "valid" as long as STAR certificates are being issued.
 We add a new status value: "canceled", see {{protocol-details-canceling}}.

 ### Canceling a Recurrent Order